 How many different types of concerts does the San Diego Symphony perform?

-San Diego Symphony performs from October through May, downtown at Copley Symphony Hall and offers the following music series: Jacobs Masterworks (classical), City Lights (pops), International Passport Series (music and dance), Symphony Exposé, Chamber Music Series, Family Festival and Young People’s Concerts.
+San Diego Symphony performs from October through May, downtown at Copley Symphony Hall and offers the following music series: Jacobs Masterworks (classical), City Lights (pops), International Passport Series (music and dance), Classical Edge, Chamber Music Series, Family Festival and Young People’s Concerts.
 From late June through early September, the San Diego Symphony performs the Summer Pops at its outdoor venue on the waterfront downtown, Embarcadero Marina Park South.
 San Diego Symphony performs more than 100 concerts a year.

 Who is the San Diego Symphony’s music director?

 San Diego Symphony’s music director is Jahja Ling, who is responsible for the artistic planning of the Symphony’s classical series.
-Mr. Ling is in his ninth season as music director of the San Diego Symphony.
+Mr. Ling is in his tenth season as music director of the San Diego Symphony.
 Born in Jakarta, Indonesia of Chinese descent, Mr. Ling is an American citizen.
 He received his master’s degree at The Juilliard School.
 He studied orchestral conducting at the Yale School of Music where he received his doctor of musical arts degree.
 Mr. Ling has conducted major symphony orchestras throughout North America, Europe and Asia.
 Previously, Mr. Ling served as resident conductor of The Cleveland Orchestra for 17 years and as its Blossom Festival director for six seasons.
 Mr. Ling resides in Bonita, California with his wife, concert pianist, Jessie Chang, and their two daughters, Priscilla and Stephanie.

 Who conducts the Summer Pops?

-San Diego Symphony’s principal Summer pops conductor is Matthew Garbutt.
+San Diego Symphony’s principal Summer Pops conductor is Matthew Garbutt.
 Mr. Garbutt has been with the San Diego Symphony for nearly 30 years.
 He is a familiar face to San Diego audiences and has also led many of the educational and family concerts throughout the years.
 When not on the podium, Mr. Garbutt also serves as the principal tuba player of the San Diego Symphony.
 Mr. Garbutt has also been interim music director of the San Diego Youth Symphony and conductor of the Kidz Arts Festival.
 He and his wife, Carol, and their family have lived in San Diego for many years.

-Who is the assistant conductor?
+Who is the associate conductor?